Scenes and Branch

-In visual novels, jumping chapters and scenes and branch choices are indispensable.
-Therefore, WebGAL also supports scene jumps and branch choices.
+In Visual Novels, jumping to chapters, scenes and selecting branches are indispensable, so WebGAL also supports scene jumping and branch selection.

-You can split your scripts into multiple txt documents, and use a simple statement to switch the currently running script.
+You can split your script into multiple txt documents, and use a simple statement to switch the currently running script.

 Note

-When jumping scenes, branch choices, or calling scenes, the stage will not be cleared.
-This also means that effects such as background music, sprites, and background images applied in the previous scene will be inherited to the next scene.
+After jumping scenes, selecting branches or calling scenes, the stage will not be cleared.
+This means that the background music, portraits, background images and other effects applied in the previous scene will be inherited to the next scene.

-If you use the WebGAL Terre visual editor, you should pay extra attention, because the editor does not care about the effects the previous scene will bring when previewing a single scene alone.
-Therefore, the preview effect and the actual game running effect may differ.
-You should consider properly handling the stage cleanup before the scene jump.
+If you are using WebGAL Terre visual editor, you should pay special attention to it, because the editor does not care about the effects of the previous scene when previewing a single scene.
+Therefore, the preview effect and the actual game running effect may be different.
+You should consider handling the stage cleanup work before the scene jump properly.

 and Chapter-2.txt